 How is Berthoud Pass to drive over?

-Berthoud Pass has gone through some major improvements in recent years, and has become a much more enjoyable drive than in years past.
-There are still many twists and turns to navigate, but most sections of the road have been extended to two lanes on uphill directions, and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.
+Berthoud Pass has gone through some major improvements in recent years and can be an enjoyable drive.
+There are still many twists and turns to navigate, but most sections of the road have been extended to two lanes on uphill directions and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.

 There are many pull outs along the side of the highway, which can be used to stop and take in the scenery, or to let faster drivers safely move past you.
-During daylight hours you will see a lot of backcountry skiers hanging out or hitch hiking from some of these pull-outs, don’t be alarmed, that’s just a part of the local recreation around here.
-Here’s a little snippet of video I found on YouTube of a jeep driving over Berthoud Pass after a recent snow storm.
+During daylight hours you will see a lot of backcountry skiers hanging out or hitchhiking from some of these pull-outs, don’t be alarmed, that’s just a part of the local recreation around here.

-I heard that CDOT causes avalanches on Berthoud Pass on purpose, what’s that all about?
+I heard that CDOT triggers avalanches on Berthoud Pass on purpose, what’s that all about?

 To stay up to date on road conditions or closures, we highly recommend that you check cotrip.org or call 511 from your phone before heading up to the high country.
 For specifics on Berthoud Pass, look for US 40: I-70 – Winter Park (Berthoud Pass).